Concordium/concordium.github.io/source/mainnet/net/resources/ccd-scan.rst

 - **Baker**: the baker ID of the baker who baked the block
 - **Transactions**: the number of transactions in the block

-Remember that this information is dependent on whether you have selected Mainnet or Testnet.

 .. _transactions-view:

 Transactions